Kingston Park: History

 The area was largely built between the end of the 1970s and beginning of the 1980s.
 Its Metro station was not part of the original system, the area not having the required population density when the network was first planned.
 In the 2010s, the Newcastle Great Park development began to extend north from Kingston Park, with the Greenside Estate being located immediately north of Kingston Park Road.

 The residential areas were originally named Kingston Park, Kenton Bank Foot, Tudor Grange and Ouseburn Park, although over time all of these have come to be known collectively as Kingston Park.
 Most of the housing to the south of Kingston Park Metro station was built by developers such as Leech and originally sold on a leasehold basis.

 Some of the housing to the north of the station was built as council owned rented properties, although many were bought by tenants under the Government's right-to-buy scheme.
 Further housing development is planned on the fringes of Kingston Park at Kenton Bank Foot and Callerton, in areas once part of the Green Belt.

-Shopping and business
+Commercial areas

 Kingston Retail Park has a number of shops and the area has a Tesco store.
 The Airport Industrial Estate is also located in Kingston Park.